Lady Luck (rapper)

-Shanell Jones (born December 7, 1981), better known by her stage name Lady Luck, is an American rapper from Englewood, New Jersey.
+Shanell Ayana Jones (born December 7, 1981), better known by her stage name Lady Luck, is an American rapper from Englewood, New Jersey.
 She signed a five-album record deal with Def Jam worth between half a million and a million dollars at the age of 17 on the strength of several freestyles that she did for New York radio station WQHT-FM.
 Luck was featured in The New Yorker and a series of articles in The Source, which ran monthly installments on her career.
+2020 she became a music supervisor, winning an Emmy Award.

 Luck was featured in the 2000 documentary film of Jay-Z's 1999 tour, Backstage.
-In 2017, she was a cast member on the reality show, First Family of Hip Hop and was engaged to entrepreneur Somaya Reece.
+In 2017, she was a cast member on the reality show, First Family of Hip Hop on Bravo TV.Her single "STROKE" which was released on the television show went Platinum online.
+In 2023, she released "Praise."

+She is of Puerto Rican descent.